perladvent/perldotcom/content/article/_pub_2006_01_12_what_is_perl_6.md

 {
-   "description" : "In the sixth year of Perl 6's multi-year reinvention, some of its developers reflected on why it was taking so long.", "image" : null,
-   "authors" : [
-      "chromatic"
-   ],
-   "draft" : null,
    "thumbnail" : "/images/_pub_2006_01_12_what_is_perl_6/111-whats_perl6.gif",
-   "title" : "What Is Perl 6",
-   "tags" : [
+   "description" : "In the sixth year of Perl 6's multi-year reinvention, some of its developers reflected on why it was taking so long.", "tags" : [
       "language-design",
       "parrot",